uidaholib/spec-lumber/_posts/2021/2021-09-13-wheres-king-spud.md

 [^2]: [Jordan Kaye, "Searching For King Spud: The Hunt For Idaho's Oddest Trophy," Idaho State Journal, February 11, 2021.](https://www.idahostatejournal.com/sports/the-hunt-for-idahos-oddest-trophy/article_88bc4f92-64f9-5347-94de-fe22d5a11694.html)

 Want to find more interesting history like this?
-Check out the [Digital Library of Idaho]!
+Check out the [Digital Library of Idaho](https://www.digitallibraryofidaho.org/)!
+The DLOI is a collection of digital libraries from across the state of Idaho, providing access points to the varied historical images, documents, and other media available to the public.